fluencelabs/tendermint-demo/README.md

 The application is a proof-of-concept of a decentralized system with the following properties:
 * Support of arbitrary deterministic operations: simple reads or writes as well as complex computations.
 * Total safety of operations when more than 2/3 of the cluster is non-Byzantine.
-* Ability to notice and dispute an incorrect behavior when there is at least one non-Byzantine node.
+* Ability to dispute incorrect computations.
 * High availability: tolerance to simultaneous failures or Byzantine actions of some subset of nodes.
 * High throughput (up to 1000 transactions per second) and low latency (&#126;1-2 seconds) of operations.
 * Reasonable blockchain finality time (few seconds).